dealien/VR-Camera-Handbook/getting-started.md

 If you are using the cameras for a long period of time you are going to need to charge the batteries.
 This section is about charging a battery connected by usb to your computer and not charging using the charging port.
 In the quick start guide that comes with the cameras, it tells you how to charge the batteries using the charging port.

-* Get a micro usb to usb cable
+* Get a micro USB to USB cable
-* Plug the micro usb end into the camera and the usb end into your computer
+* Plug the micro USB end into the camera and the USB end into your computer
 * As long as the camera is off the battery should start charging
-* Estimated time for charging is about 2 hours.
+* Estimated time for charging is about two hours.
 It may take longer and if so, just keep charging for a longer time

 ## Before Filming Things to Double Check

 * Are both batteries charged?
-* Are both mini sd cards in camera?
+* Are both mini SD cards in camera?
 * Are the cameras securely put on the mount?
 * Is there any dirt or dust on the cameras’ lenses?
 * Are the camera’s synced up?